 DIF invests assessed funds in three main classes of securities: short- and long-term U.S. treasuries, debt obligations issued by U.S. government-sponsored enterprises (federally-created financial services corporations, such as Fannie Mae and Freddie Mac), and privately issued mortgage- and asset-backed securities.
 DIF invests the bulk of its assets in obligations guaranteed by the Federal Government.

 Since the value of and proceeds from these securities can change (and DIF’s expenses fluctuate depending on a variety of factors), the fund’s net income isn’t constant from year to year.

-DIF’s total balance – including cash, cash equivalents, and securities – came to about $374.71 million in 2013 and $376.19 million in 2014.
-By comparison, its insured excess deposits (depositors’ funds insured above the FDIC limit) amounted to $10.1 billion in 2013 and $11.39 billion in 2014.
-In other words, DIF was able to cover 3.77% of depositors’ excess funds in 2013 and 3.31% of excess funds in 2014.
+DIF’s total available deposit insurance fund came to $486.83 million in 2022 and $508.43 million in 2021.
+By comparison, its insured excess deposits (depositors’ funds insured above the FDIC limit) amounted to $28.57 billion in 2022 and $27.14 billion in 2021.
+In other words, DIF was able to cover 1.70% of depositors’ excess funds in 2022 and 1.87% of excess funds in 2021.

-Supervision & Member Oversight
+Massachusetts DIF Supervision & Member Oversight

 DIF also works with the Massachusetts Division of Banks, the FDIC, and the Federal Reserve, all of which have legal authority to audit banks based in Massachusetts.
 DIF relies on reports from these entities to definitively determine whether a member bank is in danger of failing or becoming unable to repay its obligations.

 A bankrupt member bank’s membership generally lapses if it’s purchased out of bankruptcy by another DIF member or otherwise recapitalized.
 Regardless of its solvency, a DIF member also loses its membership when its assets are purchased by a non-DIF member bank (in other words, a bank headquartered outside Massachusetts) and it subsequently abandons its Massachusetts charter.

 Massachusetts is home to nearly 7 million people, or roughly 2% of the American population.
 Most Americans have never lived in the Bay State, and many have never even set foot in it.
 But that doesn’t mean DIF insurance is of no import to residents of, say, Texas or California.